sondrele/ctest/README.md

 ctest
 =====

-Small unit test framework for C, inspired by this post of Eric Radman: http://eradman.com/posts/tdd-in-c.html
+Small unit test framework for C hacked together while coding C, inspired by
+<a href="http://eradman.com/posts/tdd-in-c.html">this post</a> by Eric Radman.

 Featuring colorful and descriptive error messages! :)